hopskipdrive/circlereport/README.md

   - --token `token`
     * your API token for CircleCI.
-This can also be defined in an environment variable `CIRCLETOKEN`.
+This can also be provided in an environment variable `CIRCLETOKEN`.

 ### Output
 If the report runs successfully, you'll see output like this: